safaarbk/how-to-negotiate/PITCHME.md

 ---

+#### Kinds of negotiations

+- Win-Win
+- Win-Lose

+---

 ### How do we negotiate?

 +++

 #### PHASES

+- preparation
+- conduct ongoing negotiation

 +++

-##### preparing the negotiation
+##### Preparing the negotiation

 ---
 - Your starting position/"bottom line".
-- Consider the objectives of the other party.
+- Consider the objectives of the other party. |
-- Plan your sequence of proposals and possible counter-proposals.
+- Plan your sequence of proposals and possible counter-proposals. |
-- Prepare for the meeting by determining your own motives and objectives.
+- Prepare for the meeting by determining your own motives and objectives. |
-- Be prepared with information.
+- Be prepared with information. |

 ---
-##### conducting the negotiation
+##### Conducting the negotiation
 ---
 - Start by discussing a mutually agreed upon point of the negotiation.
-- Be the proactive one, use phrases like "I will do such-and-such for you, and you will do this for me."
+- Act as the proactive party when making concessions
 - Make your arguments and proposals incrementally and strategically.
 - Know when it is time to close or break off discussion.